Saroja (2008 film)

 Saroja (stylised as Sa-Ro-Ja) is a 2008 Indian Tamil-language comedy thriller film written and directed by Venkat Prabhu and produced by T. Siva.
-It stars Shiva, Vaibhav, Premji, S. P. B. Charan, and Vega Tamotia, while Jayaram, Prakash Raj, Sampath Raj, Nikita Thukral, Bose Venkat and Kajal Aggarwal play other vital roles.
-Several other popular Tamil television artists and crew members make special appearances throughout the film.
-The score and soundtrack were composed by Yuvan Shankar Raja with cinematography by Sakthi Saravanan.

-The film follows the journey of four young men who travel from Chennai to Hyderabad to watch a cricket match.
+It stars Jayaram, Prakash Raj, Shiva, Vaibhav, Premji, S. P. Charan and Vega as the title character, while Sampath Raj, Nikita and Bose Venkat play other vital roles.
+The film follows four friends who travel from Chennai to Hyderabad.
 Due to a road accident, they are forced to take a diversion off the main road to arrive on time.
-This leads them to a gang who have kidnapped a schoolgirl, Saroja, the only daughter of a millionaire.
+This leads them to a gang which has kidnapped the daughter of a millionaire.